ahurta92/EET110-Signals/README.md

 ## Problem 2

-Now we can move on to write functions that generates our sinusodial signals.
+Now we can move on to write functions that generate our sinusoidal signals.
 Write two functions that implement the above formulas.
 The functions should take in a `vector<double>` representing the time and return a `vector<double>` of the corresponding values.
 You will also input $A$,$f$ and the $\varphi$.